jnrbsn/daemonocle/README.rst

 **stdout_file**
     If provided when ``detach=True``, the STDOUT stream will be redirected (appended) to the file at the given path.
-In non-detached mode, this argument is ignored.
+In non-detached mode, this argument is ignored. (new in v1.1.0)

 **stderr_file**
     If provided when ``detach=True``, the STDERR stream will be redirected (appended) to the file at the given path.
-In non-detached mode, this argument is ignored.
+In non-detached mode, this argument is ignored. (new in v1.1.0)

 Actions
 ~~~~~~~